vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2022-12-12.md

 contact: bioinformatics-core@sheffield.ac.uk
 ---

+## Workshop Information

+Monday 12th December 13:00 - 16:00
+Wednesday 14th December 13:00 - 16:00
+Friday 16th December 13:00 - 16:00

+Barber House, Boardroom, University of Sheffield, or ONLINE

+You will need to attend all three sessions to complete the workshop

 ***Some basic R knowledge is assumed (and is essential).
 Without it, you will struggle on this course.
 If you are not familiar with the R statistical programming language we strongly encourage you to work through an introductory R course before attempting these materials.
 We recommend reviewing Parts 1 and 2 of our R introductory course before deciding if you can attend***